japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetReader.md

 CAUTION: FIXME

-NOTE: `fetchEarliestOffsets` is used when `KafkaSource` link:spark-sql-streaming-KafkaSource.adoc#rateLimit[rateLimit] and link:spark-sql-streaming-KafkaSource.adoc#getBatch[generates a DataFrame for a batch] (when new partitions have been assigned).
+NOTE: `fetchEarliestOffsets` is used when `KafkaSource` link:spark-sql-streaming-KafkaSource.md#rateLimit[rateLimit] and link:spark-sql-streaming-KafkaSource.md#getBatch[generates a DataFrame for a batch] (when new partitions have been assigned).

 === [[fetchLatestOffsets]] Fetching Latest Offsets -- `fetchLatestOffsets` Method